 The Princeton Internships in Civic Service program, an alumni initiative established by the Class of 1969, matches students with alumni and nonprofit organizations for paid summer internships.

-The Office of Career Services and the International Internship Program help identify internships that suit students' skills, values and potential careers.
+The Center for Career Development and the International Internship Program help identify internships that suit students' skills, values and potential careers.
 All careers offer the opportunity to serve the common good, directly or indirectly, and these offices offer advising to help you find an opportunity that will be fulfilling and will help you decide on a career path.

 Every Princeton undergraduate will have the opportunity to participate in a paid service internship over the summer through the?
 Learning and Education through Service (LENS) initiative.